grindsa/acme2certifier/docs/ejbca.md

 <!-- wiki-title CA handler for EJBCA -->
 # Connecting to Keyfactor's EJBCA

-This handler can be enroll certificates from the [Open Source version of Keyfactor's EJBCA](https://www.ejbca.org) as ACME support is only available in the Enterprise version.
+This handler can be used to enroll certificates from the [Open Source version of Keyfactor's EJBCA](https://www.ejbca.org) as ACME support is only available in the Enterprise version.

 ## Prerequisites